needle-mirror/com.unity.localization/Documentation~/StringTables.md

 For example, the **Character Set** for the [Smart String](Smart/SmartStrings.md) `You have {count:plural:an Apple|{} apples}!` would be ` !AYaehlnopsuv`.

-You can export a **Character Set** file from the context menu of the String Table window, the String Table Collection window, or the Localization Tables window.
+You can export a **Character Set** file from the context menu of the String Table window, the String Table Collection window, or the export menu of the Localization Tables window.
 A **Character Set** can also be generated through script by calling [GenerateCharacterSet](xref:UnityEditor.Localization.StringTableCollection.GenerateCharacterSet(UnityEngine.Localization.LocaleIdentifier[])).

 The type of export depends on where you run the export from: